 Some content on this website has known accessibility issues that may affect those utilizing assistive technology.
 We are actively remediating these issues.
 If you are not able to access information on this website due to an accessibility barrier, please contact:

 In celebration of Hispanic Heritage Month, the Robert and Frances Fullerton Museum of Art invited the campus and the community to sign up to decorate a Calavera.
-All completed Calaveras will be showcased in a virtual Festival de Calaveras exhibition, opening October 11 on RAFFMA’s website and social media.
-Calaveras will then be auctioned during the Association of Latino Faculty, Staff and Students Día de los Muertos celebration on November 6th to raise money for ALFSS student scholarships.
+All completed Calaveras will be showcased in a virtual Festival de Calaveras exhibition, opening on October 29 on RAFFMA’s website and social media.
+Calaveras will then be auctioned during the Association of Latino Faculty, Staff, and Students Día de los Muertos celebration on October 29th to raise money for ALFSS student scholarships.

 All proceeds from the auction will go directly to ALFSS Student Scholarships.